-To Implement these Green Chemical Principles it requires investment, since the current, very inexpensive chemical processes must be redesigned.

-However, in future when certain raw materials cost and also the costs for energy increases, such an investment will pay back as the optimized processes become less expensive than the unoptimized ones.
+To Implement these Green Chemical Principles it requires investment, since the current, very an investment will pay back as the optimized processes become less expensive than the unoptimized ones.
 The development of greener procedures can therefore be seen as an investment for the future.
 It also helps to ensure that the production complies with future legal regulations.